 - Track app usage with App IDs—When using OAuth 2.0 for authentication, apps have a unique App ID (also referred to as client_id) to identify themselves within the platform.
 The App ID is used to collect usage statistics for your app, which is made available through the provider console and the ArcGIS Online website.

-- Credit usage—Some ArcGIS Online functionality, such as batch geocoding, require the use of ArcGIS Online credits.
+- Credit usage—Some ArcGIS Online functionality, such as batch geocoding, requires the use of ArcGIS Online credits.
 Allowing your users to sign in with their own ArcGIS Online account means their account will be charged for the paid services instead of the app provider's (that is, your own) account.

 Implement OAuth 2.0 in your app

 All apps can use OAuth 2.0, including browser-based web apps, server-based web apps, device and tablet-based apps, and desktop apps.
 ArcGIS Online provides user authentication and authorization through a platform-hosted login page.
 Your app receives a user access token in return that it can use to access the platform on behalf of the user.
-Implementing OAuth 2.0 is a three-step process:
+Implementing OAuth 2.0 is a three-step process.

 - Add and register your app with ArcGIS Online.
 Registering your app generates the App ID, which identifies your app to the platform.
 The App ID is used to identify your app to the user when the user signs in to the platform through your app.
 The App ID is also used by the platform to verify that the user signing in through your app belongs to an organization that has purchased your app.
 The App ID is also used to collect usage statistics available through the provider's console.